Restaurants on St. Martin and St. Maarten -

 (590) 0690 49 16 87

-Beach Bar Restaurant right in the middle of Friar´s Bay beach.
-A casual place, where we love to go to for a very relaxed lunch at one of their beach cabanas set up right on the sand.
-They have very good food (changing menus almost daily).
+Beach Bar Restaurant right on Friar´s Bay beach.
+A casual place for a very relaxed lunch at one of their beach cabanas set up right on the sand.
+Daily changing menu, attentive and efficient French staff.

 Friar's Bay Beach Cafe